LaikaFusion/interview_prep/code_challenges/lambda /README.md

 // Solution should have a comment for each method.

 // Notes to yourself.
-How would you explain the code
+How would you explain the code?

 // Save as a Javascript file.